openjusticebe/openjustice_ots/docs/Components/README.md

     - a **full-text search index**, in the likes of Solr or Elasticsearch
     - a **document publication service**, allowing publication of text documents in multiple formats, easily crawlable and documented.
 This service will offer a completely open and documented API, including Open Source clients in a selection of programming languages

-Besides the functional description of these components, the Open Technical Specifiction is accompanied by :
+Besides the functional description of these components, the Open Technical Specification is accompanied by :

 - An infrastructural scaffolding (to be developed) allowing robust and reliant communication between components.
 In terms of functionality, this scaffolding acts as a **message broker**
 - An **open source software library** (to be developed) containing the needed functionality to plug into the message broker